srijan-paul/blog/11ty/bfinbf.md

 Push a `1` to the top of the stack (`[97, 97, 1]`), then pop the top two values, add them and push the result back (`[97, 98]`).
 Now we print the value at the top of the stack, and pop it right after (`[97]`)

-See how we executed an entire statement, and yet the stack is exactly as long as it was on line 1 ?
+See how we executed an entire statement, and yet the stack is exactly as long as it was on line 1?
 Try going through the next 2 statements and you'll see the effect is exactly the same.
 This is true for all statements except variable declarations, which have a stack effect of +1, as they push one value onto it that just stays there until the program terminates.

-So how exactly do we push values on top of the stack, when the stack is really the brainfuck memory tape ?
+So how exactly do we push values on top of the stack, when the stack is really the brainfuck memory tape?
 Simple, we use `>`, to move one step forward and then `+` to increment from 0 to the value of the variable.
 So pushing a `5` is as simple as `">+++++"`.